kajfik/ADAnswers-Bot/README.md

 ## Issues

 The issues tab is my best friend for keeping track of what to do for each bot version.
 If you have anything you want to see but don't want to code it yourself, make an issue for it!
+You can also utilise the server suggestions channel in the [Antimatter Dimensions Discord](https://discord.gg/antimatterdimensions) and adding the ADAB tag.

 ## How to contribute